 @hexclave/cli and exposes the stack command.
-Use it for project setup, branch config workflows, and quick admin scripts.
+Use it for branch config workflows and quick admin scripts.

 Install